 The rising need for maintaining environmental sustainability is garnering increased attention in the clean energy sector.
-Furthermore, the exorbitant rates of extracting fossil fuels are leading to flexible and cheaper sources like renewable energy to become more popular.
+Furthermore, the exorbitant rates of extracting fossil fuels are leading to flexible and cheaper sources like renewable energy becoming more popular.
 This changing trend is going to be one of the critical factors that are going to influence shifts in investment decisions, household usage, business models, and employment patterns.
 What makes clean energy more appealing is the fact that it is far easier to extract and that too at a lower price than non-renewable sources of energy.
 As we step into 2018, here are a few factors that would influence the prices of clean energy to be inexpensive:

 Drive in the sale of electric cars